elenafillo/acrc_footprints/step-by-step.md

 ```
 It requires the Python module.

 To download one of the sample databases, do
 ```
 bash download_dataset.sh datasetname
 ```
-See (the summary) for the sample datasets available.
+See (the summary)[summary_and_future_steps.md] for the sample datasets available.

 ## Training
 Training and testing require the pytorch module, and if you want to use GPU to run it, then the cuda module, added with `module load lang/cuda`.